umanovskis/baremetal-arm/doc/03_bootloader.md

 If you start QEMU again and don't press any keys to pause U-Boot, you should see  If you type `printenv bootcmd_bare_arm` in the U-Boot command-line, you'll see the boot sequence.
 If you start QEMU again and don't press any keys to pause U-Boot, you should see the boot continue automatically.

+---

+**NOTE**

+Modifying the U-Boot source code in order to save a command sequence may seem strange, and indeed we're doing that because of QEMU emulation.
+Normally, running U-Boot from a writable device such as a SD card would let us use U-Boot's `setenv` and `saveenv` commands to permanently save changes without recompiling the whole bootloader.

+---

 Having now completed a boot sequence fairly similar to real hardware, we can continue with our own programming.
-In the next part, we'll continue by getting some C code running.
+In the next chapter, we'll continue by getting some C code running.